Dear Evan Hansen. Music & lyrics by Benj Pasek & Justin Paul, book by Steven Levenson. Michael Greif directed. Music Box Theatre, New York.

 The show basically is about how the person you project to the world is not the real you.
 It is emotionally compelling and it moves your guts.

 Pasek and Paul provided heartfelt music.
 Their 2012 small musical Dog Fight was clever and their songs for A Christmas Story won them more attention.
 Now at age 31 they’ve emerged as the hottest songwriting team of our day, and they wrote for the film La La Land.
 Their highlights here include “Waving Through a Window” where Evan complains of feeling invisible, “For Forever,” a ballad about friendship, and “Only Us,” a duet for Evan and his girlfriend.

 Ben Platt (only age 22) is superb as the insecure and endearing Evan Hansen, glancing downward, fidgeting, pulling at his sleeve, but never overdoing it.
 His voice soars on spectacular high notes while trembling during his introspective thoughts.
 His performance is easily the best by anyone in a Broadway musical this year.

-Rachel Bay Jones was heartbreaking as Evan Hansen’s single mother Heidi.
-Laura Dreyfuss was very appealing as Connor’s sister who becomes Evan’s girlfriend.
-Jennifer Thompson and Michael Park were excellent as Connor’s distraught parents, while Mike Faist nailed the part of the troubled Connor.
-Kristolyn Lloyd as the over-achieving outsider Alana Beck, and Will Roland as Evan’s nerdy friend Jared were both excellent.
+Rachel Bay Jones is heartbreaking as Evan Hansen’s single mother Heidi.
+Laura Dreyfuss is very appealing as Connor’s sister who becomes Evan’s girlfriend.
+Jennifer Thompson and Michael Park are excellent as Connor’s distraught parents, while Mike Faist nails the part of the troubled Connor.
+Kristolyn Lloyd as the over-achieving outsider Alana Beck, and Will Roland as Evan’s nerdy friend Jared are both excellent.